Caleb Wiley: Loan to Watford

-International
+International career

 In early 2020, Wiley, alongside Atlanta United Academy teammate Efrain Morales, was called up to the United States U17 squad for a UEFA Development Tournament taking place in England.
-He made his youth international debut on February 19, 2020, playing the entirety of a 2-1 defeat to Spain.
+He made his youth international debut on February 19, 2020, playing the entirety of a 2–1 defeat to Spain.
 In November 2021, at just 16 years of age, he was called up to the United States U20 roster.

+On April 12, 2023, Wiley received his first called up to the USMNT.
+Seven days later, he made his senior national team debut in a 1–1 draw in a friendly against Mexico.

+On October 8, Wiley was called up to the United States under-23 national team ahead of friendlies against Mexico and Japan.
+In July 2024, he was called up to the United States under-23 national team to compete in 2024 Summer Olympics.

+Player profile

+Style of play

+Wiley is known for his pace, crossing, and ability to contribute both offensively and defensively, marking him as a versatile option in the fullback position.
+He has additionally been utilized as a wingback and a winger during his professional career.